rebelsky/sams-assorted-musings-reflections/prereg-jrsr.md

 Religion: India).
 There were three other SNRS in the fall, all 100-level courses in Theatre.

-It makes me wonder ...
-What happened that the disciplines or faculty offering the courses decided they needed to restrict preregistration in this way?
+It makes me wonder: What happened that the disciplines or faculty offering the courses decided they needed to restrict preregistration in this way?
+And why don't we make sure that we have enough staffing to permit more sections of Intro Linguistics?

 ---